tarantool/doc/doc/tutorials/sql_tutorial.rst

 Try to put 5 rows in the table:

-* The INTEGER and FLOAT columns get numbers.
+* The INTEGER and DOUBLE columns get numbers.
 * The VARCHAR and SCALAR columns get strings
   (the SCALAR strings are expressed as hexadecimals).